kartik-v/yii2-grid/README.md

 ## Data Column (Enhanced)
 ### \kartik\grid\DataColumn
 The default Yii data column has been enhanced with various additional parameters.
+Refer [documentation](http://demos.krajee.com/grid#data-column) for details.

 ## Formula Column (New)
 ### \kartik\grid\FormulaColumn
 This is a new grid column class that extends the \kartik\grid\DataColumn class.
 It allows calculating formulae just like in spreadsheets - based on values of other columns in the grid.
 The formula calculation is done at grid rendering runtime and does not need to query the database.
 Hence you can use formula columns within another formula column.
+Refer [documentation](http://demos.krajee.com/grid#formula-column) for details.

 ## Action Column (Enhanced)
 ### \kartik\grid\ActionColumn
 Enhancements of `\yii\grid\ActionColumn` to work with the new pageSummary and a default styling to work for many scenarios.
+Refer [documentation](http://demos.krajee.com/grid#action-column) for details.

 ## Serial Column (Enhanced)
 ### \kartik\grid\SerialColumn
 Enhancement of `\yii\grid\SerialColumn` to work with the new pageSummary and a default styling to work for many scenarios.
+Refer [documentation](http://demos.krajee.com/grid#serial-column) for details.

 ## Checkbox Column (Enhanced)
 ### \kartik\grid\CheckboxColumn
 Enhancements of `\yii\grid\CheckboxColumn` to work with the new pageSummary and a default styling to work for many scenarios.
+Refer [documentation](http://demos.krajee.com/grid#checkbox-column) for details.

 ### Demo